GenghisDarb/AI-Minesweeper-Discovery-Framework/docs/design_meta_cell.md

 ## Overview
 The Meta-Cell Confidence Module introduces a feedback loop to dynamically adjust the solver's risk tolerance based on its prediction accuracy.
 Inspired by TORUS Theory's controller dimension, this module ensures the solver maintains a balanced strategy between exploration and exploitation.

+## Rationale
+The Meta-Cell Confidence Module dynamically adjusts risk tolerance based on solver accuracy.
+Using a Beta distribution, it tracks success rates and tunes the solver's behavior.

 ## BetaConfidence Class
 Tracks solver confidence using a Beta distribution.
 Updates confidence based on prediction accuracy using the Brier score.